tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

      // ..

 ~~~~~~~~~~~
-{: #fig-te-tunnel title="TE tunnel list YANG subtree structure"}
+{: #fig-te-tunnel title="TE Tunnel list YANG subtree structure"}

-The TE tunnel has a number of attributes that are set directly under the
+The TE Tunnel has a number of attributes that are set directly under the
 tunnel (see {{fig-te-tunnel}}).
-The main attributes of a TE tunnel are described below:
+The main attributes of a TE Tunnel are described below:

 operational-state: